VITAMIN D DEFICIENCY INCREASES RISK OF HIP FRACTURE IN OLDER WOMEN

 control group, women who had not suffered a hip fracture but who were

-hospitalized for an elective hip replacement, only a very small percentage
+hospitalized for an elective hip replacement, only a very small

 had vitamin D deficiency,